OskarMannik/ut-game-jam/README.md

 - **E**: Interact with objects
 - **F**: Use artifact ability (when available)

+## Gameplay

+- **Goal:** Descend the platforms, collect Artifacts & Memories, and reach the bottom safely.
+- **Scoring:** Your score is calculated based on how quickly you descend, the number of Artifacts (+1000 points each) and Memories (+750 points each) collected.
+There's also a bonus for successfully reaching the end.
+- **Abilities:** Collecting your first Artifact grants the ability to jump higher.
+- **Falling:** Be careful when jumping between platforms!
+Falling causes significant damage.
+Missing more than one platform in a single jump is fatal and will reset your progress for that attempt.

 ## Game Structure

 The game is built using a modular architecture: